 Joined AIM in 1978.
 He was Editor of the “AIM Report” from 2003 – 2010.
 A veteran journalist and media critic, he writes frequent columns and special reports, is the author of several books including The Death of Talk Radio?, and represents AIM at shareholders’ meetings of media companies.
 He has appeared on The Today Show, Hannity & Colmes, The O’Reilly Factor, The CBS Evening News, Lou Dobbs Tonight, and The Glenn Beck Show.
 He holds a B.A. in Journalism and Communications from the University of Toledo and previously wrote for Human Events, Oliver North’s Freedom Alliance, and served as a guest co-host on CNN’s Crossfire.
 Mr. Kincaid is also founder and president of America’s Survival (www.usasurvival.org).(443 964 8208, Email)

-Oversees the area of fundraising and donor relations for AIM.
-She is also a board member of Accuracy In Academia and writes a column for AIA’s monthly publication, Campus Report.
+Oversees certain editorial projects and areas of fundraising and donor relations for AIM.
+She is also a board member of Accuracy in Academia and writes a column for AIA’s monthly publication, Campus Report.
 A former antique dealer and freelance writer, she has served as AIM’s Public Relations Director and producer of AIM’s weekly TV show, The Other Side of the Story.
-Ms. Lambert was born and raised in Connecticut, and holds a B.A. in English from Columbia University.
-(202 364 4401, Email)
+She was born and raised in Connecticut, and holds a B.A. in English from Columbia University.
+(202 364 4401, ext.110, Email: Deborah.Lambert@aim.org)

 He is also AIM’s Executive Secretary.
 Aronoff has worked as a journalist, TV producer, director, writer and distributor.
 He also hosts AIM’s show on BlogTalkRadio, “Take AIM.”
 Roger joined AIM in May of 1997 and has written, produced and directed award-winning documentaries including Confronting Iraq: Conflict and Hope, The Clinton Legacy and TWA 800: The Search for the Truth.
 Aronoff has appeared as a guest commentator on National Public Radio, Air America, CNN, Fox News, CNBC’s “Kudlow & Company,” Court TV, Russia Today, and CTV (Canadian TV), among others.
 A University of Texas graduate with a B.A. in History, Aronoff has worked as a freelance journalist in South Africa and a columnist for the Jewish Herald Voice.(202 364 4401, Email) Full bio

-Megan Beth Lott is the Vice President of Development at AIM where she oversees all aspects of its fundraising operations.
+Megan Beth Lott is the Vice President of Development at AIM where she oversees all aspects of its fundraising operations, and she also serves as a Contributing Editor to the AIM Report.
 She brings over thirty years of experience in development within the public policy and charitable communities to AIM.

 Joined AIM in 1993.
 She currently handles all the inquiries of AIM online store’s customers and contributes her creativity to design original AIM buttons for various conferences and trade shows.
 A native of Ecuador, Mrs. Amaya lives with her husband and two children in suburban Maryland.
 (202 364 4401, Email)